delanni/cv/cv.md

 # About

-I like to code.
-I enjoy competitions, teaching and learning new things, hacking small experiments and prototypes in my free time.
+I dabble around with synthesizers and electronic music.
+I enjoy teaching and learning new things, hacking small experiments and prototypes in my free time.